Cybele's Secret: Synopsis/Plot Summary

-Cybele's Secret (pronounced saɪ-bel) is the sequel to Wildwood Dancing.
+Cybele's Secret is the sequel to Wildwood Dancing.
 It is narrated by Paula, the fourth sister of five and a scholar.
 She accompanies her father on a business trip to Istanbul to try to find a statue of the goddess Cybele.

 Paula's father thinks it appropriate to hire a bodyguard for Paula as the streets in the city are a dangerous place for a young, foreign woman.
 As Paula is about to make a decision on which man she will hire, another, named Stoyan, shows up.
 He admits to having left his previous boss alone and exposed, which proved fatal for the boss, but Paula hires him anyway.

 After a while, they go to a dinner, where Paula meets an influential lady who runs a women's only library and steam room.
 She invites Paula to come along one day, which Paula gladly accepts, being excited about the prospects of so many books.
 She begins to research Cybele, to see if it would give her a clue as to where the statue was.
 She knows that time is running out to find the statue; one of her father's colleagues is already murdered because of it and there are rumours of a religious cult of Cybele's followers somewhere in Istanbul.
 Paula finds some old records with delicate pictures around the edge, on which appear strange words that only she can see.
 She soon realises that the faerie folk have given her a task, as they did her older sister Jena several years ago, but does not know what it is, only having a few words from the witch Dragutsa to go off; 'You must help an old friend of mine.'
 Paula ropes her Stoyan into helping with the quest, and also begins to teach him how to read and write.

 To find the statue, Paula must join with a daring and dangerous pirate named Duarte, who has promised a friend that he would return one day to the island where they have found out that the statue is kept.
 Paula finds herself drawn to him as she also is to Stoyan.